Nearest Neighbor Projection Removal Adversarial Training: Experiments

 \subsection{Results}

 Table \ref{tab:main_results} reports the performance of all methods under identical training and attack settings.
-Across all three benchmarks, integrating \model\ into the MART backbone yields a uniformly stronger defence, and its advantages remain visible even when contrasted with the recent approaches.
+Across all three benchmarks, integrating \model\ into the MART backbone yields consistent improvements, and its advantages remain visible even when contrasted with the recent approaches.
 All results are reported under an $\ell_{\infty}$ threat model with $\varepsilon=8/255$.
 Baseline results are reported as in their original publications \cite{li2023squeeze, waseda2025rethinking, xu2025dynamic, satoshi2023adversarial}.